markshevchenko/algorithms-in-rust/book/1_Arrays_as_data_structures.md

 We have seen two algorithms that iterate through entrire array.
 But sometimes we need proceed *specific cases*.

-For example we can specificly proceed a first or a last element of an array.
-Implementing the `min` function we compare each next item with the current minimum value, but we haven't this value for the first element of array.
+For example we can specificly proceed a first or a last item of an array.
+Implementing the `min` function we compare each next item with the current minimum value, but we haven't this value for the first item of the array.

-If the array has only one element then this element becomes the result of the `min` function.
+If the array has only one item, it becomes the result of the `min` function.

 So we can write something like this.